 Family Law Cases

-The recent arrest of murdered Port Elizabeth teacher Jayde Panayiotou’s husband has highlighted yet again the incidence of Domestic Violence in South Africa.
+The murder of teacher Jayde Panayiotou’s has highlighted yet again the incidence of Domestic Violence in South Africa.
 One of the most common forms of violence against women is that performed by a husband or intimate male partner.
 Although women can also be violent in relationships with men, and violence is also found in same-sex partnerships, the overwhelming health burden of partner violence is borne by women at the hands of men.

 Intimate Partner Violence accounts for almost 63% of the overall interpersonal violence burden on females.
 More women are killed by their current or ex–intimate male partner in South Africa than in any other country with a rate of 8.8 per 100 000 women.
 In a study of 1 229 married and cohabiting women, a prevalence of 31% intimate partner violence was found and a study on physical violence among South African men found that almost 28% reported perpetration of violence in their current or most recent partnership.
 In South Africa, a woman is killed by domestic violence on average roughly every eight hours and the rate of intimate femicide, the killing of women by their partners, is five times higher than the global average.